nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Warning on low stock buy](../GUI files/Low_stock_products_owner.png)
 Owner version.

 The first version of the view is used to show the products that are low in stock to the **owner**.
-Then the **owner** can decide wether buy or not these products.
+Then the **owner** can decide whether buy or not these products.
 In the table there are shown: the name, the quantity in stock, the supplier and the buying cost of each product that is low in stock.
 1. The **system** shows in the table all products that are low in stock.
 2. The **owner** can search the products either by barcode or by name, with the searchbox at the bottom.
 The search is performed when he/she presses the search button.
 3. The **system** shows in the table the products that matches with the search criteria, if any.
-4. The **owner**, by checking the checkbox relative to the product that he wants to buy, can select the products to which is interested to.
+4. The **owner**, by checking the checkbox relative to the product that he wants to buy, he/she can select the products to which is interested to.
 5. The **owner** can choose the quantity for each product, that is checked, by clicking on the realtive number stepper.
-6. The **owner** can buy the products by clicking to the order button.
+6. The **owner** can buy the products by clicking on the order button.

 The **owner** can go back to her/his *home* by clicking on the home button.
 The **owner** can log out by clicking on the LogOut button.